joncoop/block-life/README.md

 ## Power-ups ##

-For every 15 stars gathered, the block gets a speed boost.
+After 15 stars are gathered, the block gets a speed boost.